 If you want to leave your plants covered, and since squash are normally bee-pollinated (and the row cover excludes the bees) you will have to take the place of the bee.
 Find an open male flower (they have the anthers with pollen on them), and dab it onto the female bloom with the pistil.
 One male bloom will pollinate five to eight female blooms.
 A cotton swab or small paint brush may also be used, and should occur before 10 a.m. for maximum success.
 Each flower is open for only one day, so daily pollination is recommended.

 If you have squash vine borers in your squash:

 Vigilantly keeping watch for tiny holes with brown “sawdust” around them.
 As soon as you see one, shine a flashlight under the stem (in the evening) to illuminate the borer on the inside.
 Once you’ve located it, you can stick a pin, needle or small knife through it to stop it’s destruction.

 For limited damage, you can remove the leaf stalk if it’s not on a main stem.

 Another way to stop a larvae is to remove it from the stem.
 Slit the stem lengthwise with a sharp knife, I like the thin blade of exacto type craft knife, I cut the larvae and let the stem heal, without removing it.
 Or you can remove the larvae and then cover the cut stem with a pile of soil on the cut portion of the stem to encourage new roots to grow.

 If infested, vines should be removed and destroyed (not composted unless you are sure your compost pile temperature reaches high enough to kill insects) soon after squash harvest.
 Added measure would be to split stems and joints open to remove and destroy any larvae.

-Other Methods of Control found in various articles:
+Other Methods of Control: